Getting started with Apple device management

 •Enroll macOS devices.
 For information about enrolling macOS devices, see Enrolling Mac devices.

 MacOS devices can also be concurrently managed using the Ivanti Agent.
 Hybrid management using both the Ivanti Agent and MDM enables extensive device management, combining agent-based management with MDM configuration enhancements.
-For more information, see Installing the Agent for hybrid management.
+For more information, see Installing the agent for hybrid management.

 Managing enrolled devices

 •Create agent settings to configure devices.
 Agent settings for mobile devices allow you to configure device settings and restrictions from the Endpoint Manager console.
-For more information about the available settings, see MDM agent settings.
+For more information about the available settings, see Distributing MDM agent settings.